cp3rez/github-pages-with-jekyll/_posts/2021-05-26-my-first-blog-post.md

 ---
-title: "My Background"
+title: "My Accomplishments"
-date: 2021-05-26
+date: 2021-05-28
 ---
- I was born October 14, 2003 in Edison, NJ.
-I live in East Brunswick, NJ.
-I still live there and have attended Lawrence Brook Elementary School, Hammarskjold Middle School, Churchill Junior High School, and EBHS!
+ I have a 3 side hustles for money, I am going to attend Stevens, and I can knit!
 ---